walmartlabs/generator-thorax/README.md

 ## Grunt Tasks

 Every generated application comes fully loaded with an amazing development and testing environment.
-Furthermore, when your ready to show the world what you've made, building a production version of your application and deploying it to the cloud is painless and even testable in multiple browsers.
+Furthermore, when you're ready to show the world what you've made, building a production version of your application and deploying it to the cloud is painless and even testable in multiple browsers.

 ### Development